-Developing a strong learning culture, therefore, is an effective strategy organizations can use to support their efforts to build resilience among employees.
-From opportunities for employees to expand their knowledge, skills, and behaviors in their current roles, to the ability to facilitate better career building opportunities and increase social collaboration among peers, learning is an underutilized resource for supporting transformational organizational initiatives.
+Developing a strong learning culture, therefore, is an effective strategy organisations can use to support their efforts to build resilience among employees.
+From opportunities for employees to expand their knowledge, skills, and behaviours in their current roles, to the ability to facilitate better career building opportunities and increase social collaboration among peers, learning is an underutilised resource for supporting transformational organisational initiatives.
 Creating a strong learning culture can change that.

 If you want to learn more about how to develop a learning culture that builds a resilient workforce in today’s changing world of work, join me at the MaRS Discovery District on February 21 for the Future of Work: Humans and the AI Revolution.
 I look forward to seeing you there!

 This post was originally published on LinkedIn Pulse